crispy kale and steak salad with a pale ale dijon dressing

 Kale is one of the most misunderstood vegetables.
 It also happens to be one of my favorites.
 No other leafy green has more Vitamin A, Vitamin C, or Potassium.
 Don’t be fooled by its lettuce-like look, it is hardy and filling.
 For this salad, I decided to use Dinosaur Kale.
 Although I favor Curly Kale for raw dishes, I find Dinosaur Kale easier to cook with.

 The best part of this meal?
 The leftover beer makes for the perfect pairing.
-If you love a good steak meal, you might also love our take on surf and turk with these kabobs!
+If you love a good steak meal, you might also love our take on surf and turf with these surf and turf kabobs!

 Enjoy!